Make your own DIY advent calendar for the countdown to Christmas!

 We have 24 ideas to get your started from kindness calendars to book countdowns, STEM challenge calendars to Christmas activities.

-DIY advent calendars can be filled with all sorts of things like treats, small gifts, activities, jokes, acts of kindness, ornaments or nothing at all (where the counting down itself is the activity).
-You can be as creative as you like and go all out but at the same time something simple can still be very effective, and there is definitely no need to over complicate it – lets face it we are all busy people and time is valuable.
+DIY advent calendars can be filled with all sorts of things like treats, small gifts, activities, jokes, acts of kindness, ornaments, or nothing at all (where the counting down itself is the activity).
+You can be as creative as you like and go all out but at the same time something simple can still be very effective, and there is definitely no need to overcomplicate it — let’s face it, we are all busy people and time is valuable.

 I’ve collected 24 ideas from around the web because there are 24 days in the Advent calendar, and I really think there is something for everybody here.
-From crafty and creative to kid-made to educational and family-focussed.
+From crafty and creative to kid-made to educational and family-focused.
 Check them out…

 24 DIY Advent Calendar Ideas: